Michael A. Taylor Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.

-- The Blue Jays' 3.96 team ERA ranks 11th across all league pitching staffs.
+- The Blue Jays' 4.07 team ERA ranks 11th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).
+- The Blue Jays give up the fifth-most home runs in baseball (72 total, 1.4 per game).

-- In his last time out on Monday, the righty tossed 6 1/3 innings against the Tampa Bay Rays, giving up two earned runs while surrendering seven hits.
+- In his most recent outing on Tuesday against the Tampa Bay Rays, the righty threw seven innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.